-Unregulated and Under-regulated E-Cigarette Products Present Safety Risks for Consumers
+Unregulated and Under-regulated Products Present Safety & E-cigarette injuries Risks

 Each year in the United States, approximately 90,000 fires are caused from cigarettes and other smoking materials.
 These shocking statistics may not include many of the electronic cigarette (E-cig) and personal vaporizer accidents, which are regularly underreported.

 Since E-cigarettes were first available for sale in the U.S. in 2007, the devices have grown in popularity, and the latest data from the U.S. Fire Administration estimates that more than 2.5 million Americans are using e-cigs and vaporizers.

 The U.S. Consumer Product Safety Commission warns that as the number of consumers using E-cigs increases, the number of related accidents is also likely to increase.
 However, the majority of package warnings on E-cig products fail to mention fire, burn and explosion hazards.